|

 Dutch florists, in a decision that

-was later ratified by the Dutch Parliament, announced that all
+was later ratified by the Dutch Parliament, announced that all futures

-early Spring, were to be interpreted as
+market in the early Spring, were to be interpreted as

-call option
+call option contracts,

-contracts, or options to
+or options to purchase in the

-This change of law was
+This change of law was done at the behest of major Dutch

-done at the behest of major Dutch tulip investors who were trying to recoup
+tulip investors who were trying to recoup lost money because of a German

-lost money because of a German setback in the
+setback in the

 Thirty Years' War.